florea-mihai/florea-mihai.github.io/README.md

 ## Resume

-For a comprehensive overview of my skills, experience, and accomplishments, download my [resume](link-to-your-resume.pdf).
+Download my [resume](link-to-your-resume.pdf) for a detailed overview of my skills and experience.

 ![Resume Image](path/to/your/resume-image.jpg)